Climara Pro weekly patch

 Seek medical attention right away if any of these SEVERE side effects occur:

-Headache; irregular vaginal bleeding or spotting; mild breast pain; mild hair loss; nausea; stomach cramps or bloating; vomiting.
+Headache; irregular vaginal bleeding or spotting; mild breast pain; mild hair loss; nausea; skin redness or irritation at the application site; stomach cramps or bloating; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); breast lumps; breast pain; calf pain or tenderness; changes in vision or speech (eg, change in contact lens fit, loss of vision); chest pain; coughing of blood; dizziness; fainting; mental or mood changes (eg, severe depression, memory loss); pain, swelling, or tenderness in the stomach; severe headache or vomiting; severe, persistent, or unusual vaginal bleeding; slurred speech; sudden shortness of breath; swelling of hands or feet; unusual vaginal discharge, itching, or odor; weakness or numbness of an arm or leg; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bulging eyes; calf or leg pain, swelling, redness, or tenderness; chest pain; confusion; coughing up blood; discharge from the nipples; fainting; lumps in the breast; memory problems; mental or mood changes (eg, depression); numbness of an arm or leg; one-sided weakness; severe or persistent breast pain; severe or persistent dizziness, headache, or stomach pain; severe, persistent, or recurring abnormal vaginal bleeding; speech changes (eg, slurred speech); sudden severe nausea or vomiting; sudden shortness of breath; sudden unusual weight gain; swelling of hands or feet; unusual tiredness or weakness; unusual vaginal discharge, itching, or odor; vision changes (eg, double vision, sudden vision loss); yellowing of the skin or eyes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Climara Pro weekly patch: